wp-plugins/symbiostock/readme.txt

 * **Powerful watermarking.** Create your own watermark or use the default one.
 Decide how big or small the watermark will be, and what opacity it will have.
 Completely personalize the way your thumbnails look.
 * **Robust licensing.** Create your own licenses or use the built in defaults.
 Decide the size and type of images provided to the customer.
 * **Secure downloads.** All image downloads are protected, files hidden from public view.
 Decide how many times, and for how much time, images can be downloaded once purchased.
-* **Global editing.** Change image prices individually or globally.
+* **Global & Bulk editing.** Change image prices individually or globally.
 Apply licenses individually or globally.
+Change titles, descriptions, tags in bulk.
 * **Unlimited licenses.** Create as many or as few licenses as you need.
 * **Full metadata processing.** Imports all image metadata, including titles, descriptions and keywords directly into your product details.
 * **Save metadata to images.** Automatically save your product details, including titles, descriptions and tags to images.
+Edit metadata in bulk.
 * **Automatic publishing.** Enable or disable auto-publishing of images that have metadata.
 * **Professional tagging.** Tag media as editorial, or inform customers that you have a signed model release or property release.
 Mark images that are exclusive to your store so they stand out to customers.
 * **Simplified interface.** Enable an image store oriented interface to simplify your administrative panel.